MohamedH98/Python/README.md

 # Python

-Tracking the progress in my proficiency in Python.
+Tracking the progress of my proficiency in Python.